 15 years later: a returned Peace Corps Volunteer reflects on the long-term impact of Peace Corps relationships

-As a health Volunteer in Ghana in the early 2000s, Kimberly Sluis worked with her community on HIV/AIDs education projects.
+As a Health Volunteer in Ghana in the early 2000s, Kimberly Sluis worked with her community on HIV/AIDs education projects.

 As her two-year service drew to a close, Kimberly knew she wasn't ready to leave the Peace Corps or her beloved host country.
 She applied to become a Peace Corps Volunteer Leader and was accepted to the position, staying in Ghana until 2004.
 During her time there, she enlisted the help of a driver named Julius Ehumah.

-In 2012, Julius flew from his home country to the United States to attend Kimberly’s wedding.
+In 2012, Julius flew to the United States to attend Kimberly’s wedding.
 During his time in America, Julius visited North Central College’s campus, where Kimberly was working as the Vice President for Student Affairs and Dean of Students.
 He was impressed with what he saw.
 A seed was planted, and soon Julius helped his son to contact the U.S. Embassy to learn about student visas and the logistics of education abroad.

 Stephen had never been on a plane before flying to Chicago for school, and the air turbulence was especially memorable.
 “It was so fantastic,” said Stephen, who wants to eventually become a pilot.
-(During a trip with Kimberly to Washington, D.C., the flight simulator at the National Air and Space Museum was his favorite attraction.)
+During a trip with Kimberly to Washington, D.C., the flight simulator at the National Air and Space Museum was his favorite attraction.

 Stephen’s academic passion is coding and computer technology.
-One of his brothers in Ghana is hearing impaired, and Stephen dreams of establishing a program to teach coding to people with hearing impairments.
+One of his brothers in Ghana is hearing impaired, and he dreams of establishing a program to teach coding to people with hearing impairments.
 Kimberly says Stephen is already exploring funding options.
 “He’s taking advantage of all that North Central College has to offer.”

-“Education is transformational and North Central has generously provided this opportunity for Stephen to advance his skills and knowledge,” says Kimberly, who still serves as the Vice President for Student Affairs and Dean of Students at North Central College. “[He] is incredibly driven to use the opportunity he is having to help his family and other young people like his brother.
-I have no doubt that a North Central College education will be a game changer for Stephen, his family, and those that his future work will impact.”
+“Education is transformational and North Central has generously provided this opportunity for Stephen to advance his skills and knowledge,” said Kimberly, who still serves as the Vice President for Student Affairs and Dean of Students at North Central College. “[He] is incredibly driven to use the opportunity he is having to help his family and other young people like his brother.
+I have no doubt that a North Central College education will be a game-changer for Stephen, his family, and those that his future work will impact.”

 Photos provided courtesy of North Central College.
 Story published with permission of owner and has been edited for length and clarity.
 Original publication can be viewed on North Central College's website.